leighghunt/metlink-cancellations-dashboard/README.md

 - Highlight new cancellations for a few seconds
 - Sound notification of cancellations?
 - Display dashboard of number of cancellations today, and last 5 or 7 days.
-- Correct ever increasing counter from emits that doesn't reflect data dropping off the 24 hour window
-- Do filtering of what constitutes a cancellation on client side
-  - This should help handle cancellations being reversed
-- Prevent emitting of updates causing duplicates in graph

 DONE: